Opfikon: Etymology

-Historical overview
+History

 The present municipality traces back to two settlements, one of which is Opfikon itself, situated right from the river Glatt, whereas on the other side of it lies Oberhusen.
 Glattbrugg, as its name ("bridge over the Glatt") suggests, originally was not a settlement, but a passage of some importance.
 However, the name was later also used for a smithy and a mill that were built near the bridge at the left-hand riverbank, and round which eventually developed another settlement.

 When the whole political order was changed during the Helvetic Republic (1798–1803), Opfikon became part of the municipality of Kloten, that pertained to the district of Bassersdorf.
 Oberhusen, lying on the other side of the Glatt, fell to the commune of Seebach belonging to the district of Regensdorf.

 After Napoleon's Act of Mediation (19 February 1803) the administration of the canton of Zürich was rearranged again, and Opfikon and Oberhusen were united into a commune named Opfikon, which appertained now to the likewise new-formed district of Bülach.
 In the course of the Restoration after the end of the Napoleonic era, the commune of Opfikon, consisting of the two civil communities Opfikon and Oberhusen (with Glattbrugg) established in 1815, became part of the chief district (Oberamt) of Embrach, that in 1831, as a result of the new-established cantonal constitution, changed its capital to Bülach.
 In 1918 the two civil communities were merged in the already existing political commune of Opfikon.

 Due to the growing importance of the former hamlet Glattbrugg, the name Oberhusen is the longer the less used, and the municipality as a whole is now often called Opfikon-Glattbrugg to draw a distinction to Opfikon proper as a part of it.

 Since the 1950s, Opfikon and Glattbrugg have seen a large growth.
 In particular since the 1980s, an important source of the growth of Opfikon and Glattbrugg is caused by immigration from Portugal, Kosovo, the Albanian part of Macedonia and Serbia.
 Recently, there has also been significant non-european immigration, among others from Turkey, India, Syria and Iraq.